n8henrie/n8henrie.github.io/_posts/2014-05-12-favorite-python-packages.md

 ### <a target="_blank" href="https://pypi.python.org/pypi/keyring" title="keyring 3.7 : Python Package Index">Keyring</a>

 Provides access to the OSX Keychain, so you can keep your secure / encrypted passwords out of your scripts.
-Especially handy if you’re sharing the code with others — you don’t have to worry about editing out your passwords.
+Especially handy if you're sharing the code with others — you don't have to worry about editing out your passwords.

 ```python
 # Set a password, either from the IDE or from a script, however you want.